Are Disposable Bag Fees Worth It? One Study Indicates Fees Work!

 Making Sense of Disposable Bag Fees

-When it comes to dealing with the negative impact of disposable plastic bags, there are options.
+In dealing with the negative impact of disposable plastic bags, there are options.
 Bag bans have increased in popularity, with many cities and states claiming plastic bag bans work.
 Plastic is bad for the planet, and bans reduce plastic, so it seems like a good solution.
 While plastic trash and litter are real problems, some consider bans a drastic solution.
-This is why some communities consider bag fees an effective and more realistic fit.
+Therefore, some communities consider bag fees an effective and more realistic fit.
 But do plastic bag fees work?
 We look into one city’s experience with a bag fee.

 Reducing Plastic in the Prairie State

 In the summer of 2021, Edwardsville, Illinois, put a bag fee into action.
-This measure was a long time coming and faced several delays due to COVID.
+This measure was a long time coming and faced several delays because of COVID-19.
 On July 12, 2021, large retailers in Edwardsville were required to charge a 10-cent fee for each disposable paper or plastic bag distributed.
-Shoppers are not charged if they opt not to use bags or use their own reusable shopping bags.
-The objective of the fee is to reduce the buildup of disposable trash and litter.
+If shoppers opt to not use bags or use their own reusable shopping bags, they will be exempt from being charged.
+The aim of the fee is to reduce the buildup of disposable trash and litter.

 Getting the Metrics on Plastic Bag Use